HOME - Pastiche Family Portal

 6. Serve healthy foods that appeal to teens, and offer a variety of meat and non-meat entrees.
 Serve grilled pizza you whip up yourself from prepared dough and custom ingredients.
 Offer pita and chips, salsas, green veggies, and mixed salad along with a couple types of dressing and vinegar plus oil.

 7. Organize a Fire Pit.
 Build or buy a fire pit and arrange seating around it for teens to hang out and talk until the wee hours.
-Keep a watch over the fire and have water and fire extinguishers handy.
+Keep a watch over the fire and have water and a hose plus fire extinguishers handy.